 A. Sarah Wigglesworth and Jeremy Till, architect.

-The facade of the railway line is built with concrete gabions recycling, sandbags, and reusing old sleepers in window frames.
+B. The facade of the railway line is built with concrete gabions recycling, sandbags, and reusing old sleepers in window frames.

-First floor of the House of Straw (2001): 1.
+C. First floor of the House of Straw (2001): 1.
 Alley, 2.
 Study 3.
 Gabion Projection, 4.
 Exterior sacks, 5.
 Padded front, 6.
 Straw Wall, 7.
 Be, 8.
 Kitchen with icebox, 9.
 Bedroom, 10.
 Library-tower, 11.
 Dining, 12.
 Railroad.

 D + E. From the dining room table is also the meeting of the study, is part of the passing train.